 Cabling on line (COL): Online directory with a searchable database of products, services and information for the Cabling industry

-Cadetship: An employment arrangement in which an employer undertakes to subsidise an employee ’s formal training leading to certain qualifications, and in which the employee is usually required to remain with the employer for a specified period after completion of training.
+Cadetship: An employment arrangement in which an employer undertakes to subsidise an employee ’s formal training leading to industry qualifications.

 CEDA: Committee for Economic Development of Australia